 Types of Second-Degree Assault

 Second-degree assault charges can include the crimes of assault and/or battery.
 Second-degree assault is the lesser of the two possible assault charges in Maryland.
-First-degree assault is the more serious charge.
+First-degree assault is a more serious charge.
 Police and prosecutors often charge an individual involved in a serious physical confrontation with both first and second-degree assault, especially if the fight escalated from a second to a first-degree situation.

 There are three variations of second-degree assault that a person can be charged with: